Hakamate/H-Shop/README.md

 ![WebSite Screen](https://i.ibb.co/wJ7f2xM/site-e-ecommerce.jpg)

-**Nuxt-eCommerce** it's an prototype fronted website made to create a easy and simple "Shop" with some feature which allow you to add product, or buy others.
+**Nuxt-eCommerce** it's a fronted prototype website made to create a easy and simple "Shop" with some feature which allow you to add product, or buy others.
 This project use my [Adonis-eCommerce API](https://github.com/Hakamate/Adonis-eCommerce).

 ## Features